ciasia/ci-laradock-host/README.md

 # Ci Laradock Host <!-- omit in toc -->

-A customised version of Laradock for hosting Ci Projects
+A customised version of Laradock for hosting Ci Projects, using Laradock's badly documented multi-site functionality

 &nbsp;